IgniteUI/indigo-design-docfx/en/components/bottom-nav.md

 ## Styling

-The Bottom Navigation comes with styling flexibility through the various overrides controling the background color, as well as the item label and icon colors.
+The Bottom Navigation comes with styling flexibility through the various options controling the background color, as well as the item label and icon colors.

 <img class="responsive-img" src="../images/bottom-nav_styling.png" srcset="../images/bottom-nav_styling@2x.png 2x" />